Health Conditions that can Mimic or be a factor in dementia. Learn more about senile dementia

 Vitamin Deficiencies due to prescription drugs: Certain B-Vitamin deficiencies can happen when taking certain medications.
 My mom’s heart doctor has her on several B vitamins for that reason so check with your doctor to see if you need to supplement with B-vitamins because these vitamins are not fat-soluble which means the body can’t store them up like it does D or A. They need to be replenished daily, either in our diet or by supplementation.

-Health Conditions to rule out:
+Health Conditions to rule out in diagnosis of Senile Dementia:

 Besides these common deficiencies, I’d also ask directly whether or not your doctor tested for conditions such as….